Hank Williams III: Early career

-Recordings for Curb Records (1996-2010)
+Recordings for Curb Records (1996–2010)

 Capitalizing on his family name and resemblance to his grandfather, he signed a contract with Nashville music industry giant Curb Records.
 Three Hanks: Men with Broken Hearts was issued shortly thereafter, which spliced together recordings to make it seem that three generations of Williams men were singing alongside one another.
-In the late 1980s, upon first meeting Hank Williams III, Minnie Pearl, a friend of the late Hank Williams Sr., reportedly said "Lord, honey, you're a ghost", as she was astonished by his striking resemblance to his grandfather.
+In the late 1980s, upon first meeting Hank Williams III, Minnie Pearl, a friend of Hank Williams Sr., reportedly said "Lord, honey, you're a ghost", as she was astonished by his striking resemblance to his grandfather.

-Hank Jr. and Hank III, due to the success of the Three Hanks album, would receive a Vocal Duo of the Year nomination by the Academy of Country Music in 1997.
+The success of the "Three Hanks" album garnered Hank Jr. and Hank III a Vocal Duo of the Year nomination by the Academy of Country Music in 1997.

 Williams' first solo album, Risin' Outlaw, was released in September 1999 to respectable sales and strong reviews, despite Williams's own hatred of the record.

 In 2003, Williams recorded This Ain't Country for Curb, who chose not to release it.
 On May 17, 2011, Curb released the album under the title Hillbilly Joker, without the consent or input from Williams after his contract with the label had been terminated.